joethei/obsidian-control-characters/README.md

 This plugin is built for the new editor and does not work on the old _legacy_ editor.
 If you really want to use the legacy editor you will have to use the [Show whitespace](https://github.com/deathau/cm-show-whitespace-obsidian) plugin.

+---

+Thanks to [@nothingislost](https://github.com/nothingislost) for all the reference plugins.